How to Build an AI Content Generator for Marketing Emails

 Step 2: Pull Brand and Performance Context

-Add a Knowledge node that queries the brand guidelines knowledge base with a query like "brand voice, banned phrases, CTA style for {{ trigger.body.audience }}".
-In parallel, add a Connector node on klaviyo / list-campaigns filtered to the last 30 days; pass the open and click rates into the generation step so the model can "lean into what worked".
+Add a Knowledge node in Query mode.
+Point its Collection at your persistent brand collection and set the Prompt to something like "brand voice, banned phrases, CTA style for {{ trigger.body.audience }}".
+Bind the result to an Output Variable so later steps can read it.
+In parallel, add a Connector node on klaviyo / list-campaigns to gather recent campaigns; pass the open and click rates into the generation step so the copy can lean into what worked.

 {